Uncategorized

 We were really making great money.
 Then my dance group came on board and I was double dipping.
 I would be in my tux working the front room, run to the dressing room and change for our dance gigs, do them – then run back and change into my tux, sweat dripping from every pore.
 Whewwww!
 And then we started doing two shows a night.
 That was absolutely crazy!

-Bunnies Kim and Christine
+Bunnies Kim and Christine, courtesy Rick Marshall

 Gene: Oh my gosh yes.
 It almost hit Nick Felix in the head.
 It was he, Beth and Pat Applewhite.
 I was pretty new at it and wasn’t paying enough attention.
 Thank goodness no one was hurt.
 And also Nick was a Bunny magnet.
 They loved that shock of white hair – and he wasn’t shy with the tips!

-Paul: I still remember the ‘fin’
+Paul: I still remember the ‘fin’.

 Gene: The $5 bill.
 And a $10 was a sawbuck – the $20 was a double sawbuck.
 But I really liked the CNote!
 We’d get one of those every now and then.